Linda Djougang: Rugby career

 Djougang began playing rugby at the age of 17 when a friend invited her to a game of tag rugby.

 It was not until she was in university at Trinity College Dublin, while on a work placement, that she first encountered rugby.
 She was spotted playing ‘tag rugby’ in Wanderers RFC whose team manager Michelle Byrne invited her to join the club.

 A year after starting with Wanderers she got a trial with Leinster.
 She took a year out of college in 2017 to concentrate on rugby and moved to All Ireland League club Old Belvedere in order to get experience at the top level.
 In 2018 she made her inter-provincial debut for Leinster, versus Ulster.

 She soon began playing for Wanderers Rugby Club before moving to Old Belvedere.
 She has also played for the Dublin University Football Club.

 In December 2019 she scored a try for Leinster against Harlequins in the first women's club game to be played in Twickenham.

-In August 2021, the Irish Rugby Football Union announced that Djougang would move from Leinster Rugby to ASM Romagnat rugby féminin.
+In August 2021, the Irish Rugby Football Union announced that Djougang would move from Leinster Rugby to ASM Romagnat.
 Djougang originally played as a blindside flanker before moving to loosehead prop and then tighthead prop.

 She was named in Ireland's XVs side for the 2025 Six Nations Championship in March.
 On 11 August 2025, she made the Irish squad to the Rugby World Cup.